 extremely large telescope

 An extremely large telescope is a ground-based optical telescope, with a mirror 30 to 100 meters in diameter and a resolution of a few milliarcseconds, that would complement and match the performance of equivalent instruments at other wavelengths, notably the Next Generation Space Telescope and the Atacama Large Millimeter Array.
-Among the concepts under study for such a telescope are the University of California and Caltech's 30-m California Extremely Large Telescope (CELT), the National Optical Astronomy Observatory's 30-m Giant Segmented Mirror Telescope (GSMT), the 50-m Euro50 Telescope (proposed by a consortium of institutes and groups in Finland, Ireland, Spain, Sweden and the United Kingdom), and the European Southern Observatory's Overwhelmingly Large Telescope (OWL).
-OWL is the most ambitious, with a mirror 100 m in diameter supported by a structure 200 m tall and weighing 40,000 tons.
+Among the concepts under study for such a telescope are the University of California and Caltech's 30-m California Extremely Large Telescope (CELT), the National Optical Astronomy Observatory's 30-meter Giant Segmented Mirror Telescope (GSMT), the 50-meter Euro50 Telescope (proposed by a consortium of institutes and groups in Finland, Ireland, Spain, Sweden and the United Kingdom), and the European Southern Observatory's Overwhelmingly Large Telescope (OWL).
+OWL is the most ambitious, with a mirror 100 meters in diameter supported by a structure 200 meters tall and weighing 40,000 tons.
 It would have 10 times more light-gathering power than all the other telescopes that have ever been built put together, could be completed by 2015 for a cost of less than $1 billion.
 Among the many uses of these colossal instruments would be obtaining spectra of the atmospheres of extrasolar planets to allow astronomers to look for signatures of life.